javedmshah/javedmshah.github.io/index.md

 **ForgeRock**
 Sr. Director of Product, Identity Cloud
 Designed and built the global ForgeRock Identity Cloud service on kubernetes in Google Cloud.
+Led North and Latin America pre-sales with a $21M P&L responsibility.
 Brought dozens of IAM-focused cybersecurity innovations to the market.

 **Prolifics Inc.**
 Director of Professional Services, Americas